intel/mlir-extensions/docs/rfcs/XeGPU.md

 A simple rule of thumb is that wi_data size is 16 bit for matrix a (with exception for tf32 data type) on PVC.
 For all rest mapping, the wi_data size is 32bit, regardless PVC or ARC.
 Reference of related spirv extension: [SPV_INTEL_2d_block_io](https://github.com/KhronosGroup/SPIRV-Registry/pull/305), [add SPV_INTEL_subgroup_matrix_multiply_accumulate](https://github.com/KhronosGroup/SPIRV-Registry/pull/306)

 The sg_map required by DPAS operation can be propogated to 2D block load operations at subgroup level.
-During the propogation, the sg_map may be temporarily associated with vector/arith/math operations and removed after it is propogated to tensor_desc.
+During the propogation, the sg_map may be temporarily associated with vector/arith/math operations for the output vectors and removed after it is propogated to tensor_desc.
 The sg_map does not describe the data fragments after the tensor being loaded and packed to registers.
 Instead, It describes the data fragments and packing built upon the plain tensor layout.

 Below are a few examples of DPAS's sg_map.
 ```mlir